 "In Christianity, disciple primarily refers to a dedicated follower of Jesus.
 This term is found in the New Testament only in the Gospels and Acts.
 In the ancient world, a disciple is a follower or adherent of a teacher.
 It is not the same as being a student in the modern sense.
 A disciple in the ancient biblical world activity imitated both the life and teaching of the Master.
 It was a deliberate apprenticeship which makes the fully formed disciple a living copy of the Master.
 The New Testament records many followers of Jesus during his ministry.
 Some disciples were given a mission such as the 'little Commission', the 'Commission of the 70' in Luke's Gospel, the 'Great Commission' after the resurrection of Jesus, or the conversion of Paul, making them apostles, charged with proclaiming the gospel of the Good News to the world.
 Jesus emphasized that being his disciples would be costly".

 The main person in our Study was very important for the ministry of the Lord Jesus Christ.
-It is clearly stated in the synoptic Gospels that she and some other women were responsible for much of the needs of our Lord, giving them financial help.
+Her name was Mary Magdalene.
+The Gospels tell us clearly that she and some other women were responsible for much of the needs of our Lord, giving them financial help.
 It is clearly stated that Mary Magdalene among others gave to Jesus of their substance.
-They would have had resources personally.
+They would personally have had much financial resources.

-Besides that, given the culture of the time, it seemed strange that the Messenger of the living and now Risen Messiah would be a woman, instead of one of the more important disciples or apostles like Peter or John.
+Besides that, given the culture of the time, it seemed strange that God the Father chose a woman to be a messenger to tell the disciples that Jesus had died on the Cross but was now resurrected.
+He was alive.
+It is fascinating that God chose Mary for this exceptionally important role instead of one of the more important disciples or apostles like Peter or John.